 John 5:16-18 And therefore did the Jews persecute Jesus, and sought to slay Him, because He had done these things on the Sabbath day [the rest day].
 But Jesus answered them, My Father works hitherto, and I work.
 Therefore the Jews sought the more to kill Him, because He not only had broken the Sabbath, but said also that God was His Father, making Himself equal with God.

 This episode in John 5 took place on the Sabbath and involved the question about what work is considered appropriate on the Sabbath.
 Jesus' statement containing the word "hitherto" is important to us.
 It means that God began His work in the indefinite past.
 The past is not stated at this point.
 It is just indefinite, and that the work is continuing right up to this very moment.

-In other words, we haven't yet reached "the rest" that Paul is talking about, or the author of Hebrews is talking about in Hebrews 4.
+In other words, we haven't yet reached "the rest" that the author of Hebrews is talking about in Hebrews 4.
 It had not yet been reached in the author's day.
 It hadn't been reached in David's day.
 It hadn't been reached in the children of Israel's day.

 In Genesis 1 and the beginning of Genesis 2, He stopped his physical exertion, if I can put it that way—His physical labor in re-creating the earth; but it was only then that His spiritual labors actually began.

-The second issue here involves the actual literal keeping of each Sabbath as a type of that culmination of God's labors.
+The second issue here involves the literal keeping of each Sabbath as a type of that culmination of God's labors.
 Do we not work physically throughout the week?
-We do customary work, and so when the Sabbath comes along we stop our customary work, just like God stopped His, and we do it as a type of Him ending His labors there.
+We do customary work.
+So, when the Sabbath comes, along we stop our customary work, just like God stopped His, and we do it as a type of Him ending His labors there.